SSAE No. 21 & SSAE No. 22: What You Need to Know

 Share this post

-Auditwerx Blog SSAE No. 21 & SSAE No. 22 What You Need to Know
+Blog SSAE No. 21 & SSAE No. 22 What You Need to Know

 It can be a challenge to keep up with all the changes to compliance standards and reporting.
-It’s important that your auditor has the knowledge to help your service organization navigate the ever-evolving world of SOC compliance.
+It’s important that your assessor has the knowledge to help your service organization navigate the ever-evolving world of SOC* compliance.
 Let’s take a look at two recent changes, SSAE No. 21 & SSAE No. 22.

 SSAE No. 21 Key Points

-This change is meant to help auditors be more flexible to the changing security landscape, and allow for assessment of evolving technologies, providing a third-party assessment of things that are very specific to your industry.
+This change is meant to help assessors be more flexible to the changing security landscape, and allow for assessment of evolving technologies, providing a third-party assessment of things that are very specific to your industry.

 This amendment will be effective for reports dated on or after June 15, 2022.
 The AICPA has made the guidelines available for practitioners to prepare for implementation.